Imanzuher/we-capstone-project/README.md

 # Furno

-Furno is an Ecommerce website that is classified as an online store for selling furniture and homegoods,We sell cutting-edge furniture and offer a wide variety of fashion-related content.
+Furno is an Ecommerce website that is classified as an online store for selling furniture and home goods,We sell cutting-edge furniture and offer a wide variety of fashion-related content.

 ## Features